-- 7.14 A plan within the scope of this Discussion Paper could be split into a defined contribution component and a minimum return guarantee component.
+- 7.14 A plan within the scope of this Discussion Paper could be split into a defined contribution component and a guarantee component.
 The asset-return promise could be argued to be a component for which the entity's only obligation is to pay its contribution.
 The risk related to the variability on the returns is borne by the beneficiary.
 This component could accordingly be seen as a defined contribution plan and treated correspondingly.
-The entity is potentially exposed to additional contributions only for the minimum return guarantee this could be separately accounted for using its intrinsic value, its fair value or another estimate of the potential outflows. - 7.15 This analysis applies to those plans for which the only source of uncertainty is the variability of future returns; in other words, there are no biometric risks.
+The entity is potentially exposed to additional contributions only for the guarantee this could be separately accounted for using its intrinsic value, its fair value or another estimate of the potential outflows. - 7.15 This analysis applies to those plans for which the only source of uncertainty is the variability of future returns; in other words, there are no biometric risks.
 The separation would be more complex if the variability of the benefit at retirement depended on factors such as employee turnover or longevity. - 7.16 There would still be aspects that would need to be elaborated.
-The entity could be required to measure only the minimum return guarantee related to amounts of contributions already paid; alternatively it could be required to apportion the total
+The entity could be required to measure only the guarantee related to amounts of contributions already paid;

-- expected cost of the minimum return guarantee over the period of service using a straight-line method. - 7.17 EFRAG has not considered how the minimum return guarantee should be measured.
-Option pricing models would normally be used to determine fair values.
-However, they may be complex to apply to minimum return guarantees that are affected by non-financial factors and when the entity has no fixed or predetermined investment policy because the value of the option depends on the investment strategy. - 7.18 An intrinsic value approach would result in the entity not recognising any amount on its statement of financial position when the minimum return guarantee is out of the money at the reporting date (assuming the plan is funded).
-This may lead to not appreciating the risk exposure of the entity to future changes in the investment returns, and would require, at a minimum, robust disclosure in the notes of the characteristics of the minimum return guarantee: - (a) whether it provides a fixed or a minimum return; - (b) the level, and whether it is set on nominal or real terms; - (c) the period over which it applies (cumulative or period-by-period); and - (d) the extent to which it may be reset during the application period.
+- alternatively it could be required to apportion the total expected cost of the guarantee over the period of service using a straight-line method. - 7.17 EFRAG has not considered how the guarantee should be measured.
+Option pricing models would normally be used to determine fair values, but they may be complex to apply to guarantees that are affected also by non-financial factors. - 7.18 An intrinsic value approach would result in the entity not recognising any amount on its statement of financial position when the guarantee is out of the money at the reporting date (assuming the plan is funded).
+This may lead to not appreciating the risk exposure of the entity to future changes in the investment returns, and would require, at a minimum, robust disclosure in the notes of the characteristics of the guarantee: - (a) Whether it provides a fixed or a minimum return; - (b) The level, and whether it is set on nominal or real terms; - (c) The period over which it applies (cumulative or period-by-period); and - (d) The extent to which it may be reset during the application period.